omerunsal/LevelEditor/README.md

 - You can add the selected object to the scene with the green Add button.
 Red delete button will destroy the last object added from the scene.
 - The 1st and 2nd Checkpoint count textbox lists the checkpoint numbers of the selected and loaded scene and serves as an input to update it.

+Also JSON file can be found under the Assets / StreamingAssets folder.
 The template scene is the only scene in the build and the prepared levels are played through this scene.